We are collaborative by design, connecting faculty, staff, and students with technology and with each other.

 Summer 2018 Fellows:

 In past years CDIL has co-hosted a week-long Palouse Digital Scholarship Symposium with Washington State University’s Center for Digital Scholarship and Curation (CDSC).
-We're doing things a little differently this year; check back soon to learn more!
+Due to the pandemic, this program is currently on hiatus.

 Summer Symposium 2019: